quantum-entangled/mlflow-prototype/README.md

 ## Set Up MLflow via Docker

 1. Install Docker for your system: [Docker Installation](https://docs.docker.com/engine/install/).
-2. Navigate to the project directory using the terminal or command prompt.
+2. Clone the repository to your local machine.
+Navigate to the project directory using the terminal or command prompt.
 3. Run `docker compose build --no-cache` the first time you run the project or if you want to completely rebuild it.
 Setting up the containers might take a while.
 4. Every time you want to start the containers, run `docker compose up` or use Docker Desktop.
 The startup of all services might take a while.
 The MLflow tracking server and UI will run at the host and port specified by your `.env` file (defaults to `localhost:8080`).
 5. To stop the containers, run `docker compose stop` in a separate terminal; press `Ctrl+C` in the terminal you started it from; or use Docker Desktop.